British Gas Vs Ovo Energy

-If switching business gas or electricity supplier has already saved you money, then these basic business energy saving tips could help save you even more.
-Like most things, every little helps and when multiplied can have a larger impact on your energy saving.
+Like most things, every little helps, and when multiplied, measures can have an even larger impact on your energy saving.
 Below, we list a number of energy-saving tips to help you reduce your business energy consumption and cut costs.
-Doing two or three of these small things may potentially add up to much larger savings, especially if every person in your business makes a small effort to contribute to saving on gas and electricity usage:
+Doing two or three of these simple measures can add up to much larger savings, especially if every person in your business makes a small effort to contribute to saving on gas and electricity usage.

-If you don’t currently have thermostats installed to monitor temperatures in rooms, offices, or the shop floor or workshop that previously didn’t have one could reduce your gas or electricity bill, and your carbon footprint by 280kg a year.
+If you don’t currently have thermostats installed to monitor temperatures in rooms, offices, or the shop floor or workshop of your business, getting one fitted could reduce your gas and electricity bill.
+It could also lower your carbon footprint by approximately 280kg a year.

-Don’t put desks or furniture in front of radiators, they’ll absorb heat and make your radiators less efficient at heating rooms and offices.
-This might require you to reshuffle some of the things in your office, but this will be more than worth it once you see the difference in your temperatures and your energy bills.
+You should avoid placing desks or furniture in front of radiators, as they’ll absorb heat and make your radiators less efficient at heating rooms and offices.
+This might require you to reshuffle a few things in your office, but this will be more than worth it once you see the difference in your temperatures and your energy bills.
 Bleeding your radiators periodically can also help to keep them as efficient as possible and help to prevent energy wastage.

-It may sound like a silly idea, but a cheeky way of saving energy is by putting a sheet of foil behind your radiators will help reflect the heat back into your business, making your radiator more efficient as less heat is lost through the wall.
+This may seem like a silly idea, but a simple way of saving energy is to put a sheet of foil behind your radiators to reflect the heat back into your business space, making your radiator more efficient as less heat is lost through the wall.

-You only need to heat rooms that you are using.
-By shutting the doors, the warmth will stay in the rooms you want heated.
-That way you’ll save money on your energy bill by ensuring that energy isn’t being wasted elsewhere.
-If you have a meeting room that is being used in the afternoon, leave the heating off until shortly before everyone arrives.
+Remember, you only need to heat rooms that are in use.
+By shutting the doors, the warmth will stay in the rooms that you want to be heated.
+This way you’ll save money on your energy bill by ensuring that energy isn’t being wasted elsewhere.
+If you have a meeting room that is being used in the afternoon, leave the heating off until shortly before everyone arrives to save energy.

 Modern appliances are much more energy efficient than those that were made 10-15 years ago.
-If your fridge, dishwasher or microwave are old, consider replacing them to boost energy efficiency and reduce costs.
+If your fridge, dishwasher, boiler or microwave are old, consider replacing them to boost energy efficiency and reduce costs.
 With energy costs rising, the last thing you want in your business is inefficient appliances.
 Modern appliances are given energy labels to identify their energy efficiency rating – be sure to look out for these when making new purchases for your company.